dhanton/quantum-chess/docs/index.md

 [Qiskit](https://qiskit.org/) was our choice of library to implement the circuits and perform all the simulations.

 We have defined our goal: to create a quantum version of chess in such a way that, if we substitute the simulation for a real quantum device, the rest of the program would run just fine.
-In other words, the classical part of the program has to be scalable with the number of qubits, while the quantum part of the program doesn't.
+In other words, the classical part of the program has to be scalable with the number of qubits, even if the quantum simulation doesn't.

 # Brief technical detail